Connor Murphy: Phoenix Coyotes organization

-On November 16, 2013, Connor made his NHL debut with the Phoenix Coyotes, and in his first NHL game he scored his first NHL goal against Tampa Bay Lightning goalie Anders Lindbäck.
+On November 16, 2013, Murphy made his NHL debut with the Phoenix Coyotes, and in his first NHL game he scored his first NHL goal against Tampa Bay Lightning goalie Anders Lindbäck.

 On July 28, 2016, Murphy signed a six-year, $23.1 million contract with the Coyotes.

 Chicago Blackhawks

 After his fourth season with the Coyotes, Murphy and Laurent Dauphin were traded to the Chicago Blackhawks in exchange for Niklas Hjalmarsson on June 23, 2017.
 Murphy struggled in his first season under head coach Joel Quenneville, sitting as a healthy scratch for three of the Blackhawks first 12 games.
 When he did make the lineup, Murphy was asked to play on his left side despite being a right-handed defenceman.
 In his first four games in this position, Murphy played alongside Brent Seabrook and scored his first goal of the season.
 Murphy and Seabrook found success over 244 minutes together in a third-pairing role before being split up in the second half of the season.
 Following his split from Seabrook, Murphy had trouble finding a permanent spot in the Blackhawks lineup and played alongside different defensive partners through the rest of the season.
 The Blackhawks also struggled to win games and were eliminated from playoff contention on March 21 with a losing 30–35–9 record.
 Murphy finished the 2017–18 season with two goals and 12 assists through 76 games, his lowest point total since 2014–15.

 During the offseason, Murphy suffered a back injury which caused him to miss the first three months of the 2018–19 season.
 He returned to the lineup on December 7 and was immediately paired with rookie Carl Dahlström in a shutdown role.
 In his first 11 games back, Murphy tallied one goal and four assists for five points.
 Murphy's return had a positive impact on the team and the two defencemen earned praise from the Blackhawk's coaching staff on their effectiveness.
 New head coach Jeremy Colliton described the two as "a huge benefit to our team" because they were playing a physical game and winning puck battles.